linuxgemini/new-iwhois/README.md

 New Generation Interactive WHOIS

-It's a gimmic name, but hey it explains what it is.
+It's a gimmick name, but hey it explains what it is.

 A "small" JavaScript applet to serve a web WHOIS endpoint.
 Has simple Redis caching and request ratelimiting.